elixir-europe/infectious-diseases-toolkit/.github/ISSUE_TEMPLATE/add_content.md

 ---
 name: Add content request
-about: Suggestion of topic to be added to an existing page of the Infectious Diseases Toolkit
+about: Topic suggestion for an existing page of the Infectious Diseases Toolkit
 title: ''
 labels: content addition
 assignees: ''